-- State social service agencies and tribal social services offices to determine student eligibility. - College Success Foundation for support services that will be determined by fall 2020.
-An update to this manual will include these services. - ANEW for the Apprenticeship Opportunities Program administration of funding and support services for registered apprenticeships and recognized preapprenticeship programs that are not associated with a campus, or are on a campus but are not eligible for state financial aid. - Various social service agencies for the Supplemental Education and Transition Program (SETuP) to provide support to students in foster care from ages 13 through 21 and to unaccompanied homeless youth.
+- State social service agencies and tribal social services offices to determine student eligibility. - College Success Foundation for knowledge sharing, professional development, and networking; On-boarding training for Campus Champions; facilitation of the Passport Leadership Team; providing emergency funding for students; and Management of campus-based College Coaches on select campuses. - ANEW for the Apprenticeship Opportunities Program administration of funding and support services for registered apprenticeships and recognized preapprenticeship programs that are not associated with a campus, or are on a campus but are not eligible for state financial aid. - Various social service agencies for the Supplemental Education and Transition Program (SETuP) to provide support to students in foster care from ages 13 through 21 and to unaccompanied homeless youth.
 SETuP providers can serve these students who are participating in the Passport to Careers program for one year after high school graduation.

-1.3 Passport to Careers - College Promise Scholarship Pathway
+1.3 Passport to Careers - College Scholarship Pathway